decentldotland/ANS/README.md

 - label: equivalent to domain's name in DNS, such as **"decent"** in decent.ar
 - user: the controller of the label
-- name: full ANS identifier such as "decent.ar" (label and 'ar' TLD sepperated by a dot)
+- name: full ANS identifier such as "decent.ar" (label and 'ar' TLD separated by a dot)

 ## Label's string handling